Skip to Content

 A rather unhappy looking Ginger Exotic Short Hair Cat

-They have extremely soft coats and come in 140 different colours.
-There is also an Exotic Long Hair sub-breed which has flowing locks.
-The exotic short hair is a result of a mating between a Persian Cat and a British Short Hair.
-As such it is often cited as an easier grooming option than Persians with much of the fabulous floof.
+The Exotic Shorthair is a result of mating between a Persian Cat and a British Shorthair.
+As such, it is often cited as an easier grooming option than Persians with much of the fabulous floof, making them the fluffiest kittens you’ll adore.

 5. British Shorthair Cats